github4touchdouble/gor-cross-validation/README.md

 ```

 # GOR jars
-> [!Note] The java source code can be found in this repository: https://github.com/github4touchdouble/gor-struct-pred
+> [!NOTE] The java source code can be found in this repository: https://github.com/github4touchdouble/gor-struct-pred